orbitalquark/textadept/docs/manual.md

 **Linux Note:** it is not possible to provide a single Textadept binary that runs correctly on all systems.
 If the editor will not start on your machine, you must [compile](#compiling) it manually.

+**macOS Note:** if you get a notice that Textadept "is damaged and can't be opened," you will need to remove the quarantine attribute from the app by running the following command in your
+terminal: `xattr -d com.apple.quarantine /path/to/Textadept.app`.
+Recent versions of macOS have been getting more and more strict about what apps it considers to be "safe".

 For better platform integration: